 Controlling risks to health

-Where a risk to health is identified at a workplace, employers must, so far as is reasonably practicable, eliminate or reduce the risk so far as reasonably practicable.
+Where a risk to health is identified at a workplace, employers must eliminate the risk so far as is reasonably practicable and when elimination is not possible, reduce the risk so far as reasonably practicable.

-The type of control measures required depends on the level of risk as well as the availability and suitability of controls for each workplace.
+The type of control measures required depends risks associated as well as the availability and suitability of controls for each workplace.
 Control measures may include:

-- implementing social distancing initiatives in accordance with recommendations made by the Victorian Chief Health Officer
+- implementing physical distancing initiatives in accordance with recommendations made by the Victorian Chief Health Officer

 - providing adequate facilities or products (such as hand sanitiser, where available) to allow employees to maintain good hygiene practices